-When organizing an entryway, one of the most common mistakes Alichia sees clients make is overlooking it entirely. “[Clients] sometimes see their entry area as too small to use, so they don’t use it at all.
+With entryway organization, one of the most common mistakes Alichia sees clients make is overlooking it entirely. “[Clients] sometimes see their entry area as too small to use, so they don’t use it at all.
 However, the main goal [of an entryway] is to make a killer first impression, and you won’t be able to achieve that if it feels cold and empty.”
 On the flip side, some people overcrowd the space, usually because there’s insufficient storage.

 The KonMari Method™ solution?
 Give everything a home!
+Alicia has a few entry storage ideas:

 “Install a wall-mounted hook rack for your bags and coats,” Alichia says.
 “If you have enough space, place a console table with a catchall dish for keys.
 You can use a storage bench or, in smaller spaces, baskets for storing shoes.
 And don’t forget an umbrella stand!”